ddixonAI/TheResampledBrain/content/post/2021-07-05-about/index.markdown

 My ideas about what this blog will be are only half-baked and will likely evolve over time as I post.
 But currently those half-baked ideas are as follows:

-**(1)** Attempts to understand statistical learning at it's most most fundamental level.
+**(1)** Attempts to master statistical learning thoroughly and fundamentally.
+From the abstract theoretical principles, to the practical implementations in various programming languages (R, Python, Julia, although mostly R because I love R).

-**(2)** Other niche things I'm interested in: horror media (books, movies, video games), libertarianism, metal music, Competitive Gears of War
+**(2)** Other niche things I'm interested in: horror media (books, movies, video games), libertarianism, economics, bodybuilding/powerlifting/weight training, metal music, Competitive Gears of War

-If you find yourself in this dark crevice of the internet I hope you leave having found something that made it worth your time.
+If you stumble upon this dark crevice of the internet I hope you leave having found something that made it worth your time.